roycastro/mac-dev-setup/README.md

     sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)" // In case of error add this ZSH_DISABLE_COMPFIX="true"
     ```
 ## Fixes needed or commom errors
+- In VSCode you should start using the font "Menlo For Powerline" in your terminal to prevent issues with Oh My Zsh theme
 - Needed to fix some compinint errors.
 See (this)[https://stackoverflow.com/questions/13762280/zsh-compinit-insecure-directories] for more details.
   ```
   sudo chmod -R 755 /usr/local/share/zsh
   sudo chown -R root:staff /usr/local/share/zsh
   ```
+- See the following regarding how to configure right fonts for iTerm [How to Configure your macOs Terminal with Zsh like a Pro](https://www.freecodecamp.org/news/how-to-configure-your-macos-terminal-with-zsh-like-a-pro-c0ab3f3c1156/)
 - Follow tutorial: [Only steps after install NVM with Brew](https://jamesauble.medium.com/install-nvm-on-mac-with-brew-adb921fb92cc).
 After that use nvm install --lts to get the latest lts version.
 - Follow tutorial: [Install NativeScript](https://docs.nativescript.org/start/ns-setup-os-x)
 - Follow tutorial: [Install NX](https://nx.dev/latest/angular/getting-started/cli-overview#installing-the-cli)